Also called quadriplegia, it results from a severe spinal cord injury.

 CT scans, MRIs, and X-rays are commonly used to diagnose this condition.

-The neurological classification scale for spinal cord injury allows the rating of patients based on the functional deficiencies caused by the injury, and rates patients from class A to class D.
+The neurological classification scale for spinal cord injury allows patients to rate patients based on the functional deficiencies caused by the damage and rates patients from class A to class D.

 This has significantly influenced therapy and surgical planning.